SalmaAlassal/mrNetwork/Network Fundamentals/README.md

 ---------------------------------------------------------------------------------------------------------------

-# Network topologies
+# Network Topologies

 # Topology

 A topology describes how devices are connected and interact with each other using communication links.

 ## Types of Topology

-- **Physical Topology**- describe how the nodes connected with each other (physcical layout of nodes and cables)
+- **Physical Topology**- describe how the nodes connected with each other (physical layout of nodes and cables)
 - **Logical Topology**- describe the way data flow from one computer to another.(how devices communicate internally)

-**A network can have one physcial topology and multiple logical topologies at the same time.**
+**A network can have one physical topology and multiple logical topologies at the same time.**

 ## Types of Physical Topology

 ![Network Topology Types](imgs/NetworkTopologyTypes.png)

-## Point-to-point
+## Point-to-Point

 -  It's a serial connection.